Alma and How She Got Her Name

 Alma and How She Got Her Name is a 2018 children's picture book by Juana Martinez-Neal.
 Alma, whose full name is Alma Sofia Esperanza José Pura Candela, thinks she has too many names and so she asks her dad about them.
 He explains the various people she was named to honor.
 The book was spurred by Martinez-Neal's Peruvian immigrant experience and the birth of her children.
-The book was well reviewed and a recipient of a 2019 Caldecott Honor for its illustrations.
+The book was well reviewed and received a 2019 Caldecott Honor for its illustrations.
 The graphite and colored pencil illustrations feature only a few colors, including blue and pink.
 Martinez-Neal hoped to evoke the feel of a photo album, in keeping with the book's theme of family.

 Background and publication

 Juana Martinez-Neal moved to the United States in her 20s.
 As an immigrant, she grappled with her identity, before deciding that "my culture was part of my whole personal identity, and I wanted to pass my culture on to my children."
 As part of this desire, it was around this time that she began to author and illustrate children's books.
 She based Alma on her own experiences growing up and hearing the stories of her relatives.
 Her agent, Stefanie Von Borstel, pitched the book, with sample illustrations, to a variety of publishers, with seven being selected for an auction.
 Candlewick Press was eventually selected as the publisher.

 The book was published in English and Spanish on April 10, 2018.
 This simultaneous publication was important to Martinez-Neal, and was part of the book's auction process.